Marin Headlands, Golden Gate National Recreation Area

 (Highway 1 across from Proof Lab and Equator Coffee)

-Course Map, Elevations & Descriptions
+Course Map, Elevations & Turn Sheet

 For the Course Map click here

-Time Limits and Cut-Off Times:
+Time Limits and Cut-Off Times

 - We don’t want to pull anyone from the race.
-If you arrive after a cutoff, we’ll work with you to calculate a best case finish time and help you make a decision as to whether to push on.
+If you arrive after a cutoff, we’ll work with you to calculate a best-case finish time and help you make a decision as to whether to push on.
 While we want everyone to finish the event however, it is not always possible.

 For the 100 miler, completion of any ultramarathon (> 26.2 miles) within the prior 18 months.